29 Ways to Say I Love You in Spanish

 And while you're at it, here's another Spring Spanish video where teacher Paulisima demonstrates various Spanish nicknames for your significant other:

-Best romantic phrases in Spanish
+5. The Best Romantic Phrases in Spanish

 Head over heels in love?
 The following chunks will come in handy to say I love you in Spanish in a particularly romantic way.
 Use them wisely…